Building Capacity for Regenerative Culture

 Building Capacity for a Regenerative Culture

-What nutrients create a rich and nurturing shared culture?
+• What nutrients create a rich and nurturing shared culture?

-How can you encourage your community to flourish?
+• How can you encourage your community to flourish?

-Come explore a nature-based framework that can help any kind of group to thrive: families, workplaces, communities of practice, gatherings, short-term events, or long-term projects.
+Explore a nature-based framework that can help any kind of group to thrive: families, workplaces, communities of practice, gatherings, short-term events, or long-term projects.

 These qualities or Attributes of Connection are what we aim to embody, as well as the metrics for growing a more connective group culture.

-During this course we will cultivate practices for embodying these Attributes, with top tips on how your group can benefit.
+Through weekly live sessions and hands-on exercises we will cultivate practices for embodying these Attributes, with top tips on how your group can benefit.

-6 Modules - weekly live sessions.
+6 Modules with weekly live sessions

-• core concepts and key skills.
+• Core concepts and key regenerative design principles

 Key Benefits